magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 Not such a big deal, right? **Wrong!**

 The `valip` `project.clj` build file is for CLJ only.
-If we want to able to compile and test the migrated `valip` library on CLJS, we need to add both the [`lein-cljsbuild`](https://github.com/emezeske/lein-cljsbuild) and the
+If we want to be able to compile and test the migrated `valip` library on CLJS, we need to add both the [`lein-cljsbuild`](https://github.com/emezeske/lein-cljsbuild) and the